-Where does Shohei Ohtani want to go?
-The mystery of MLB's most coveted superstar
+Buster Olney Blog

 If Ohtani wants to forge a legacy all his own: He would choose the Minnesota Twins, a team with so much payroll flexibility that they could easily afford to build around Ohtani.

-If Ohtani wants to be on the ground floor for a big-market rebuild: He would choose the Phillies, a team with boatloads of money to spend but in need of anchor talents.
+If Ohtani wants to be on the ground floor for a big-market rebuild: He would choose the Phillies, a team with boatloads of money to spend, but in need of anchor talents.

 If Ohtani wants to play for a team with ownership roots in Japan: He would choose the Seattle Mariners, as Ichiro Suzuki did.

-If Ohtani was to play in California but still be in a small market with as close to a normal off-field life as possible: He could choose to play with the Padres.
+If Ohtani wants to play in California but still be in a small market with as close to a normal off-field life as possible: He could choose to play with the Padres.
 This is why Gwynn loved San Diego.
 He wanted to do what he loved without having to concern himself with overwhelming trappings of celebrity.

 If he happens to be a big fan of Madison Bumgarner or Buster Posey: Ohtani could sign with the Giants.